ben-mkiv/Florence-Object-Detection/README.md

 * Ensure all dependencies are installed correctly.
 * Verify that the image URLs provided are accessible and correct.
 * Check the application logs for detailed error messages.

+## additional Troubleshooting notes
+* it seems like the model is picky about the input resolution (or aspect ratio, try with some basic 4:3 or 16:9 image to ensure that the model works)

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.